C.J. Mahoney: Other professional activities

 Mahoney has served on the Yale Law School Fund Board and as a visiting clinical lecturer at the law school where he taught a course on international arbitration.

-Mahoney serves on the Advisory Board of the Robert J. Dole Institute of Politics at the University of Kansas.
+Described by Politico as a “protégé of former Sen. Bob Dole,” Mahoney had a long association with the Kansas lawmaker and fellow Russell, Kansas native.
+Mahoney seconded Dole’s nomination for President at the 1996 Republican National Convention.
+He now serves on Advisory Board of the Robert J. Dole Institute of Politics at the University of Kansas.

 Personal life

 On August 13, 2005, Mahoney married Rebecca Ann Iverson in Washington, D.C.

 Mahoney is the nephew of Emmy-nominated actress Marj (Mahoney) Dusay.